 Meditation-based health apps have seen a huge surge since the onset of the pandemic — and understandably so, because anxiety and depression rates have also skyrocketed since 2020, according to an April 2021 study by the Centers for Disease Control and Prevention.

-Meditation is one of the most tried-and-true ways to reduce the mental burdens associated with anxiety, stress and all sorts of mental health issues, notes Dr. Pedre.
+Meditation is one of the most tried-and-true ways to reduce the mental burdens associated with anxiety, stress and all sorts of mental health issues, Dr. Pedre says.

 Luckily, a plethora of meditation apps are helping people cope from the comfort of their homes, and Headspace is one of the most popular, providing guided meditations that are specific to your needs, whether you're looking to amp up your relaxation or soothe yourself to sleep (or both).